Code-Institute-Submissions/CI-MilestoneProject-1/README.md

  ### Services

- - The services section displays what users can expect if they decide that they want to be involved with Cod-Nect.
+ - The services section displays what users can expect if they decide that they want to be involved with Code-Nect.

   - Collaborate: By getting involved with Code-Nect, it allows for developers to collaborate with one another to share ideas and build projects.